 - Is there meaning that grows out of the specific way the thoughts are expressed?

 - Step 6: Look at the grammar constructions used in the original language.

 - Do Greek scholars think some phrases could be read differently if the grammatical

 - Step 7: Examine keywords used in the original Greek wording of the passage.

 - What are the nuances of particular words used?
 Word of caution: Don't let your exegesis

-to be just a collection of mini word studies.
+become just a collection of brief word studies.